NOUMAN-7/Visualizing-deadlock-Concepts/README.md

 Code Languages: bootstrap-html,CSS,javascript

-This is the Entire Manual and Code is Embedded Inside It
+the Entire Manual and Code is Embedded Inside It